scottandersen23/FinTech_Git/Northwestern/Projects/Project 1/project.md

 ### - The graph below shows the Defensive and Aggressive sectors compared to the total stock market as well as the number of people who were considered affected by the disaster along with a line for total deaths.

 ![final](Final.png)
+- We discovered that there is no real correlation to any of these sectors and the number of people affected.

 ![def/agg](p_graph.png)

 # Conclusion